0xBahalaNa/osTicket-Post-Install-Setup/README.md

 <img src="https://i.imgur.com/r4fFjdU.png" height="80%" width="80%" alt="23."/>
 </p>

 After all that is done, osTicket is setup.
 The next tutorial will showcase how to submit tickets and answer them.
-This will be intuition for ticket systems for both users and IT professionals.
+This will build intuition and skills for ticketing systems for both users and IT professionals.